-However, we also recognize that not all of your strengths can be shown through a test score, so the Committee also evaluates life experience, personal essays, technology expertise, interest in technology, and proven work ethic.
+However, we also recognize that not all of your strengths can be shown through a test score, so the Committee also evaluates life experience, technology expertise, interest in technology, and proven work ethic.
 If there is something about your background that we should evaluate beyond test scores and GPA contact our Office of Admissions.

 To ensure your application is an accurate reflection of your qualifications, please remember to: